|

 Scuffled footprints marked the reedy ledge,

-Boot heel slides down the slick mud edge, my blood ran cold with a
+Boot heel slides down the slick mud edge,

 flood of instant chill,